tuva-health/docs/docs/claims-data/mapping-guide.md

 ---
-id: claims-mapping-guide
+id: mapping-guide
-title: "Claims Mapping Guide"
+title: "Mapping Guide"
 ---

 Once you have acquired and ingested raw claims data into your data warehouse, the next step is mapping it to a common data model.  **Adopting a common data model is important for a couple reasons:**